 Cholesterol is carried around your body by a protein in your blood.
 This combination of fat and protein is called a lipoprotein.
 There are different types of lipoprotein, and they may be harmful or beneficial to your health.
+This is why you may have heard about ‘bad’ cholesterol and ‘good’ cholesterol.
+We describe the two main types of lipoprotein below.

 High-density lipoprotein (HDL)